 - Electrical work is required for installation.

 Lorex 2K Video Doorbell Features and Details

 The Lorex 2K QHD Wired Video Doorbell delivers a decent array of features for the price, including an elevated camera with a wide field of view, voice control, and color night vision.
 Additionally, it features local video storage, person detection, and an inbuilt nightlight that turns on when activity is detected.

 However, the Ezviz DB1C Wi-Fi Video Doorbell offers additional connectivity with third-party devices via IFTTT applets provided you can live without person detection and the nightlight.
 It costs almost half as much as the Lorex camera but produces excellent video, has dual-band Wi-Fi, offers local and cloud video storage, a wide viewing angle, and supports Alexa and Google speech.

-User Manual: Moreover, this wired video doorbell has a very simple and unique User Manual Guide that will help you in installation.
-Below are some of the features that Lorex 2K Wired Video Doorbell has:
+User Manual: Moreover, this wired video doorbell has a very simple and unique user manual guide that will help you in installation.
+Below are some of the features that the Lorex 2K Wired Video Doorbell has:

 Affordability: The Lorex, which costs only $179.99 without any additional, unexpected fees, is one of the more economical video doorbell solutions.

 Storage: The option of a 16 GB or 64 GB micro-SD card is a major benefit.
 It’s good to see a business that acknowledges the unique demands of each home.
 We also valued the local storage facility’s absence of a monthly cost.